City Ordinance Section 20-122

 Requesting the Formal Hearing for the City Ordinance Violation

-As explained in the instructions, to be considered timely, the request for the final hearing must actually be received by the St. Petersburg Police Department during that fifteen (15) day deadline.
-If your request is not received within that fifteen (15) day period, then the request will be denied as untimely.
+As explained in the instructions, the request for the final hearing must be received by the St. Petersburg Police Department within fifteen (15) days of the deadline to be considered timely.
+If your request is not received within that fifteen (15) day period, it will be denied as untimely.

-Additionally, you must pay a hearing fee in the amount of $50.00 at the time the final hearing is requested.
-The $50.00 hearing fee must be paid in cash or with a certified check or money order payable to the “City of St. Petersburg.”
+Additionally, you must pay a $50.00 hearing fee at the time the final hearing is requested.
+The fee must be paid in cash or with a certified check or money order payable to the “City of St. Petersburg.”

 After the request is received, the attorney with the St. Petersburg Police Department must schedule the hearing to be held within fifteen (15) days of a timely request.
-You will be notified of the time, date, and location of the hearing by hand delivery or certified mail.
+You will be notified of the hearing’s time, date, and location by hand delivery or certified mail.

 The request for the final hearing must be made via mail or hand delivery to the address in the notice.